 Effective January 1, 2013 AB540 students are eligible to apply for California Financial Aid.
+AB540 students will need to complete the CA Dream Act Application to determine BOG and/or Cal Grant eligibility.
+Additionally AB540 students need to be confirmed AB540 status through the Admissions and Records Office.
 Please visit the office for additional information regarding eligibility requirements.